makyo/writing/poetry/important-people/index.md

     but a world unconstrained by so many failures.

-I see your past with no me in it, and wonder if past-you dreamed of us.
+I see your past with no me in it, and wonder if past-you dreamt of us.
 </div>

 -----